This post may contain affiliate links. Please see our disclosure policy.

 2. Allow the coconut oil to sit and soak into the scalp.

-3. Put your baby in the tub and, using a fine-tooth comb, gently comb your baby’s hair.
+3. Put your baby in the tub and, using a soft, fine-tooth comb, gently comb your baby’s hair.
 The cradle cap will come right off.

 4. Rinse your baby’s hair with warm water and wash with a homemade baby wash.